bc-peliohjelmointi/PELI21A-Ryhma-5/README.md

 # Hollowbrook Forest

 # Introduction
-3D Horror game that takes place in a dark and eerie forest where you think you might be safe with your friend, but are you really?
+3D Horror game made by 2 people, that takes place in a dark and eerie forest where you think you might be safe with your friend, but are you really?

 # Controls
 WASD for movement, E for interact, mouse1 to skip to the next dialogue when talking to the NPC.